liuyinz/consult-todo/README.md

 - `consult-todo-other`: Cons for other missing keywords, `(?. .
 "OTHER")` by default.

-- `consult-todo-only-comment`: toggle whether only search keywords in comment, only effective on buffers
+- `consult-todo-only-comment`: Toggle whether only search keywords in comment, only effective on buffers

+- `consult-todo-cache-threshold`: "Time threshold in seconds for using cache when greping is time-consuming

 ## Todo